 Moving your body is a great way to burn calories, improve your mood, boost your energy, prevent cancer and cardiovascular diseases, and help you sleep better at night - plus, it can be a lot of fun!
-Look for activities you can enjoy with your family or friends so everyone can reap the benefits and help keep one another on track!
+Look for activities you can enjoy with others to help keep one another on track!

-- Use activities instead of food as incentives or to socialize a trip to the park, sledding hill, laser tag arena, skating rink, batting cage, or community pool can be a great alternative to the ice cream shop to chat with friends or celebrate your child's accomplishments. - Walk or bike with your family or friends to get where you're going. - Set up activity dates with like-minded friends or sign up for a charity walk - if you're accountable to someone else you may be more likely to stay active.
+- Socialize with others over activities instead of over food - walking in the park, competing at the laser tag arena, or hitting some balls at the driving range make fun alternatives to chatting at the coffee shop. - Walk or bike to get where you're going. - Exercise with like-minded friends or sign up for a charity walk - if you're accountable to someone else you may be more likely to stay active.